 Recent credible opinion polls show that a large majority of Europeans and US citizens in all nine countries surveyed agree that climate change requires a collective response, whether to mitigate climate change or adapt to its challenges.
 Majorities in Spain (80%) Italy (73%), Poland (64%), France (60%), the UK (58%) and the US (57%) agree with the statement that “we should do everything we can to stop climate change.”
 The EU Reporter, quoting the Open Society European Policy Institute.

 “Total Carbon Rationing” is how we originally referred to the idea of Universal Carbon Credits as a Carbon Currency.
 It’s kind of snappy, you can make a 3-letter abbreviation out of it and it contains the word “Total” because every product or service that is bought and sold is subject to the system: every vendor, every merchant, every shopkeeper, every professional who trades in any sense must put a carbon credit price tag on their product or service next to the usual price.
 But it came across too extreme.

 The process is driven by the energy companies who must obtain enough carbon credits to account for the fossil carbon pumped out of their oil and gas fields.
 Anybody or any business that burns carbon-based fuels would not be able to do so without paying the carbon credits to the fuel supplier.
 The carbon credits flow from citizens to energy companies in a direct chain of retail and wholesale commercial transactions.

 And the “Universal Carbon Credits as a Carbon Currency”?

 This is the same.
 It is a robust system to bring CO2 emissions down to zero.
 It’s carbon rationing, with a major enhancement (the currency).
-It is a tuning mechanism for the economy that lets society balance CO2 emissions reduction against the economic carnage that it could have, that stimulates all the right businesses, and is fair and equitable.
+It is a tuning mechanism for the economy that lets society balance CO2 emissions reduction against economic impacts, that stimulates all the right businesses, and is fair and equitable.